Ryvian/VRLifeTime/readme.md

-# VRLifeTime
+VRLifeTime
+--------
 An VS Code plugin to visualize lifetime in Rust programs to help avoid concurrency and memory bugs.
---------
+Now for linux only.

-## debug install
+## Debug install

 1. install node.js

+1. download this project

 2.
 ```
-$ cd PROJECT_DIRECTORY
+$ cd THIS_DIRECTORY
 $ npm install
 $ npm run compile
 ```